QuinnAho/Glint3D/ai/FOR_MACHINES.md

 - No compilation errors
 - Tests pass
 - Expected outputs exist and match spec
+- **Verify Doxygen Documentation** (if headers modified):
+  - Check all modified header files for Doxygen compliance
+  - Ensure all new/modified public APIs are documented
+  - Verify documentation matches implementation
+  - Run documentation verification checklist from §0C

 If success:
 - Mark step [x] in checklist.md